 - It is extremely easy – No fancy or unusual ingredients are needed to make these Blueberry cake donut recipe, and it comes together super easily.
-Both the mixing process as well as the baking process are very simple even if you are a beginner in the kitchen.
-The trickiest part is glazing the donuts but I will teach you a few simple rules so you will be able to make beautifully glazed doughnuts every time going forward
+Both the mixing process as well as the baking process are very simple even if you are a beginner in the kitchen

 - It is super quick – Compared to yeast-based donuts, these Blueberry glazed donuts can be made much quicker.
 Once you mix the ingredients you can proceed with baking, no need to wait for the yeast to get activated

-- Your kitchen won´t smell oily for days – While I love traditional yeast-based donuts baked in oil, let´s be honest, after making them, the kitchen will smell oily for days!
+- Your kitchen won´t smell oily for days – While I love traditional yeast-based donuts baked in oil, I am not a big fan of the oily smell!
 Since baked donuts are made in the oven without oil, there is no oily smell whatsoever

 - They are healthier - We all know that frying things in oil is not necessarily the healthiest baking method.
 These Blueberry donuts are done in the oven, we can call them sort of healthy donuts

 - They are extremely delicious – These cake doughnuts filled with tangy fresh blueberries and covered with a super delicious blueberry glaze will blow your mind!
-They are moist, juicy and packed with natural blueberry flavors!
+They are moist, juicy, and packed with natural blueberry flavors!
 Forget Dunkin donuts blueberry donut!
-This will be your new favoruite
+This will be your new favorite

 - Easier to glaze and decorate them - Since baked donuts are made in a donut mold (eg. check this Silikomart Donut mold) they are baked more even and neat meaning it is easier to glaze and decorate them